-Baden-Baden also has some restaurants with excellent reputations located inside some of its main tourism sites.
+Baden-Baden also has some restaurants with excellent reputations located inside some of its main tourist sites.
 Restaurant Kurhaus is inside the Kurhaus of course – and has some lovely views of the garden.
 And Leo’s or Nigrum come highly recommended.

-Rive Gauche has a brilliant location on Lichtentaler Allee, all glass walls to enjoy the view and a modern French menu.
+Rive Gauche has a brilliant location on Lichtentaler Allee, all-glass walls to enjoy the view and a modern French menu.

-I did have some fantastic quiche as well – before I decided I couldn’t go past having black forest cake considering where I was – and it was fantastic!
+I did have some fantastic quiche at Cafe Koenig as well – before I decided I couldn’t go past having black forest cake considering where I was – and it was fantastic.

-They have a lovely lovely outdoor seating area which is a great option.
+Cafe Koenig Baden Baden has a lovely lovely outdoor seating area which is a great option.